Do You Engage In Binge/Purge Behaviors When Overwhelmed?

 I don’t have the time or money to invest in treatment for my eating disorder.

 Self-growth and improvement will always be an investment of your resources.
 However, we believe that in securing treatment for your eating disorder now, you will not only save time and money in the long run, but you will also save yourself from experiencing ongoing pain.
 You deserve to find happiness and relief from the shame and guilt associated with your eating disorder behavior, and treatment is the first step towards that happiness.
 You are worth it!

 Regain Control Of Your Eating Habits And Self-Compassion In Your Life

-If you are struggling with binge eating disorder or bulimia, treatment with DBT can help you process and cope with your emotions in a healthy, meaningful, and lasting way.
-To find out more, schedule an appointment with Suffolk DBT by contacting us on our website or calling (631) 828-2264 today.
+If you are struggling with binge eating disorder or bulimia and seeking eating disorder treatment on Long Island or New York City, treatment with DBT can help you process and cope with your emotions in a healthy, meaningful, and lasting way.
+To find out more, schedule an appointment with Suffolk DBT by contacting us on our website or calling (631) 515-7855 today.

 Suffolk DBT proudly provides quality DBT and CBT treatment through their outpatient eating disorder programs in Manhattan and Long Island, New York.
 Their experienced therapists specialize in serving teens, children, adults, and college students struggling with depression, borderline personality disorder, eating disorders, and self-harm.
 Dialectical behavior therapy (DBT) skills and treatment can help you or your kids to manage emotions and work through life’s challenges.